brian-beeler/privoxy-pilot-macos/README.md

 **Q. Why is Privoxy Pilot a bash script and not a compiled application?**

 A. Because a bash script worked well and I wanted as many people as possible to see the inner workings of what was being done.
 The more people that can see what's happening the more trust they'll have that nothing nefarious is happening.
 It will also make it much easier for others to  make feature requests, suggest bug fixes and even take what I've written and "roll it" into their own project.

-**Q. Why are you using "/usr/local/opt/privoxy/sbin/privoxy /usr/local/etc/privoxy/config" instead of "brew start privoxy" to start Privoxy?**

-A. The original plan was to use "brew start privoxy" et al but in testing I ran into problems with that and related commands failing.
-Even after repeated complete reinstalls of both Privoxy and finally both Privoxy and Homebrew the problem persisted.
-I don't if it was an issue on my Macs or not but "/usr/local/opt/privoxy/sbin/privoxy /usr/local/etc/privoxy/config" has always worked.

 **Q. Why not create multiple config files for different filter groups instead of using Privoxy Pilot to create and edit a new config file each time change are made?**